Bachelor of Fine Art

 What Can You Do With This Credential?

-Completing her Bachelor of Fine Art degree through Open Learning allowed Shima Luchi to complete coursework while creating her artwork, exhibiting her installations across North America and co-curating local exhibits, which all helped buttress her burgeoning career as an internationally exhibited artist.
+Attaining her Bachelor of Fine Art degree through Open Learning allowed Shima Iuchi to complete coursework while creating her artwork, exhibiting her installations across North America and co-curating local exhibits, all of which helped buttress her burgeoning career as an internationally exhibited artist.

 Some program requirements may be met with credits earned by prior learning assessment and recognition (PLAR).

 Graduates of Georgian College Fine Arts Advanced Diploma may apply for admission and receive a block transfer.
-For information on Georgian College's Fine Arts Advanced Diploma, contact the Office of the Registrar at Georgian College at 1.705.722.1511 (Ontario or International).
+For information on Georgian College's Fine Arts Advanced Diploma, contact the Office of the Registrar at Georgian College at 1-705-722-1511.

 A minimum of 15 TRU credits (distance or on-campus).